Costing and Pricing

 When building a two-storey EasyBuild House Pack, it’s important to note that while they use the same methods and systems as single storey House Packs, by the very nature of two-storey construction, they will pose a more challenging build than single storey construction.

-Your local ITM store will also be able to recommend local builders to work with you on your EasyBuild House Pack.
+Check out our EasyBuild Preferred Builders or Contact Us for recommendations in your area.
+Your local Bunnings store will also be able to recommend local builders to work with you on your EasyBuild House Pack.
 Any Licensed Building Practitioner will be able to easily construct your EasyBuild House Pack.

 Most builders have sub-trades including plumbers and electricians that work with them, and will manage this for you.